actor-framework/actor-framework/manual/MessagePassing.rst

 Both event-based approaches send all requests, install a series of one-shot handlers, and then return from the implementing function.
-In contrast, the blocking function waits for a response before sending another request.
+In contrast, the blocking function waits for a response before sending the next request.

+.. _error-response:

 Error Handling in Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~